bunnylushington/nxoapp/README.md

 Note that `start` does not start the Erlang application.
 In non-development environments it is preferable to create a release and run that in the foreground.
+That's left as an exercise to the reader (although see the sample Dockerfile included).

-To start the rebar3 shell:
+To start the rebar3 shell for development:

 ``` shell
 $ bin/AppName start